UK India Business Council: Market Entry

 UKIBC provides sector-specific research and market entry-related services to help British companies understand the opportunities and make informed choices about their investment.

-Additionally, UKIBC supports UK SME's to help and expand into the Indian market, through incubation support, which de-risks the market entry process by its service called Launchpad.
-UK SME's may also reach out to UKIBC for legal business set-up advisory support and services.
+Membership

 Food and Drink, Retail and E-Commerce

 UKIBC is mandated by HMG's Department of International Trade to assist in day to day events to include Policy, Market Access, Advocacy, and Trade Promotion for the F&D, Retail, and E-Com sector.